Graviton-Code-Editor/Graviton-App/readme.md

 Thank you for the donations!

-And all people who helped me :)
+And all people who helped me.

 💻🖥 Available platforms
 ---